moetunes/Schedule-dvb/Readme.md

 **The interface to the schedule file.**

-It displays the available channels from the channel.conf, shows any existing recordings, gives an example of an entry, takes a new entry and checks for time conflicts and format, adds the entry to the schedule file then loops in case there's more entries.
+It displays the available channels from the channel.conf, shows any existing schedules, gives an example of an entry, takes a new entry and checks for time conflicts and format, adds the entry to the schedule file then loops in case there's more entries.